Localization, Convexity, and Star Aggregation: Margin inequalities

-Secondly, we can show that there exist \emph{at most three} such line-segments which together comprise a path from $\tilde x$ to $x$.
+Secondly, we can show that there exist \emph{at most three} such line-segments which together comprise a path from $x$ to $\tilde x$.
 By the triangle inequality, at least one of these segments has length greater than $\frac 1 3 d(\tilde x,x)$.
 Combining this with \eqref{any-line} yields the desired inequality \eqref{star-lemma}.
-We state this as a proposition and prove it formally. \begin{proposition} Let $f$ be $(\mu,d)$-convex.
+We state this as a proposition and prove it formally in Appendix \ref{prf:lemma-1-analog}.
+A straightforward illustration of the proof, following the preceding discussion, is provided in Figure \ref{fig2}. \begin{restatable}{prop}{star} Let $f$ be $(\mu,d)$-convex.
 Suppose $\hat x$ minimizes $f$ over $S$ and $\tilde x$ minimizes $f$ over $\sth (\hat x, S)$.
 Then, for any $x \in S$,